-The TOE is a smart card IC (Security Controller) meeting the highest requirements in terms of performance and security.
-It is manufactured by Infineon Technologies AG in a 0.22 μ m CMOS technology.
+The TOE comprises smart card ICs (Security Controllers) meeting the highest requirements in terms of performance and security.
+They are manufactured by Infineon Technologies AG in a 0.22 $\mu$ m CMOS technology.
 This TOE is intended to be used in smart cards for particularly security-relevant applications.